dmastylo/RPI-Class2Go/README.md

 *your-url-here*/courses/new.
 This will only work if you are logged in as the superuser.

+Make sure to run "pip install django-celery" or you will get import errors.

 Make sure you do the "workon class2go" command before trying to run the server, otherwise you will run into import errors.

 Run the server with "python manage.py runserver 8100".

 Deploying to Production (Added by Damian)